dehne/PentagonTilingPuzzle/README.md

 ![Drawing of the 16 pieces](doc/ThePieces.png)

-Finding solutions to puzzles made from the three-pentagon pieces is not exactly a burning problem, of course, but because the shape of type 8 monohedral pentagons is unusual and because the way they tile the plane is odd, and because many pieces tend to look like others in the set even though they're different, finding solutions to a real physical instance looks like it should be hard.
+Finding solutions to puzzles made from the three-pentagon pieces is not exactly a burning problem, of course, but because the shape of type 8 monohedral pentagons is unusual, because the way they tile the plane is odd, and because many pieces tend to look like others in the set even though they're different, finding solutions to a real physical instance looks like it should be hard.
 Since I like hard puzzles, I thought I'd make one.

-For a physical puzzle I chose a pleasingly shaped region in the tiling of the pentagons that is 8 x 6 pentagons (which would be the right size to hold all 16 of the three-pentagon tiles) to use as the "board" on which to fit the pieces.
+For a physical puzzle I chose a pleasingly shaped region in the tiling of the pentagons that is 8 x 6 pentagons (which would be the right size to hold all 16 of the three-pentagon pieces) to use as the "board" on which to fit the pieces.
 (It's the one in the rows and columns example, below.)
 Pushing the 16 pieces around in CAD quickly let me know solutions would be rare.